gauthamp10/whatsapp-openapi/README.md

 # whatsapp-openapi

-A dead simple form for automating the process ofsending messages without having to save contact using whatsapp open api.
+A dead simple form for automating the process ofs ending messages without having to save contact using whatsapp open api.

 Built using HTML Form.